-Villa de Leyva, Colombia: few cities in the country are so charming and so full of atmosphere.
+Few cities in the country are so charming and so full of atmosphere as Villa de Leyva, Colombia.
 Hardly on the radar of people who travel to this part of South America, I ended up there as I wanted to break the journey from San Gil to Bogota.
 Little did I know that I’d fall in love with it.

 Such a lovely little town this is, and such a perfectly kept example of colonial-style architecture that it was declared a National Monument in 1954.
 It’s the kind of place where modern architecture is pretty much unseen.

 In recent years, Villa de Leyva has become a favorite weekend destination for people who live in Bogota and wish to get away from the chaos of the capital – so don’t be surprised if the town gets more crowded on Saturdays and Sundays.

 Admire the view from Mirador El Santo